At the Project:

 Why are feathers so important to a bird?
 Why must they be cared for?

-- Are a bird's flight surfaces.
-They streamline, propel, steer, and balance a bird's
+- Feathers are a bird's flight surfaces.
+They streamline, propel, steer, and

-- Trap an insulating layer of air next to the skin, keeping body heat in.
+- Feathers trap an insulating layer of air next to the skin, keeping body heat in.

-- Form an outer body covering that keeps cold and moisture out, and protects a
+- Feathers form an outer body covering that keeps cold and moisture out, and

-- Help identify members of a species to each other through their unique
+- Feathers help identify members of a species to each other through their unique

 colorations and shapes, and their use in species-specific behaviors.

-- Are often used in courtship displays and can indicate an individual's health and
+- Feathers are often used in courtship displays and can signal an individual's

-- May function to identify individuals within social groups, helping to maintain
+- Feathers may function to identify individuals within social groups, which can help

-- Can be used in aggressive displays that replace the need for actual fighting.
+- Feathers can be used in aggressive displays that replace the need for actual

 What are feathers made of?